econ-dashboard/econ-dashboard.github.io/README.md

 A project for Stanford's COMM 277T course.

+# SMART Goals

+## Rachel

+By the last week of the quarter, I will produce a user-friendly website that has a landing page with a search bar, and a detail  page with a nav bar/tabs and interactive data visualizations.
+This dashboard/web application will serve as a tool for local reporters to understand their area’s economic health.
+I hope to gain some skills in data gathering/wranging, but I hope to mostly focus on creating interactive data visualization and designing/developing a UX-friendly website (even if it’s simple).

 ## Setup

 > Before using this project, please ensure all dependencies are installed.
 See the [project home page][] for details.